underdogio/httpretty-fixtures/README.rst

 # TODO: Create issue about adding support for receiving server as parameter from decorator and getting `first_request`, `last_request`, and `requests`
 # TODO: Build a start/stop and __enter__/__exit__ for manual setup/teardown and `with` context management
+#   Never mind, we can prob skip `with` in the initial release
+# TODO: We should document that `latest_requests` is used for all of our request accessors
+#   and document that if `httpretty` is being used in any other variation, then those requests will appear there as well

 Getting Started
 ---------------